secretstartups/handbook/content/handbook/sales/commercial/global_digital_smb.md

 Referral cases often originate from other Sales segments.
 To determine if the account and opp in question should be moved to SMB, chatter Sales Support on the account.

 ### FO Opp (an SDR engages with a net new lead who has been qualified)
-Before picking up the case, the Advocate checks that they can attend the meeting (IQM) that appears as an Activity on the Contact record, as well as the Next Steps fields.
+Before picking up the case, the Advocate checks that they can attend the meeting (IQM) that appears as an Activity on the Contact record, and in the Next Steps fields.
 The Advocate should also advise the SDR, by chattering them on the opp, that they have picked up the case.
 The below SDR Handover Process steps, and Handover Criteria, detailed below should also be followed by both the SDR and Advocate.